loophp/collection/docs/pages/api.rst

 Check if the collection has values with the help of one or more callables.

 .. warning:: The ``callbacks`` parameter is variadic and will be evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have to make multiple calls to the same operation.

 Interface: `Hasable`_